-To reserve one host (one node), in interactive mode, do:
+To reserve a single host (one node) for one hour, in interactive mode, do:

-To reserve only one core in interactive mode, run:
+To reserve only one CPU core in interactive mode, run:

-As soon as a resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt, and you can run commands on the node:
+As soon as the resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt, and you can run commands on the node:

 To terminate your reservation and return to the frontend, simply exit this shell by typing

-To avoid anticipated termination of your jobs in case of mistakes (terminal closed by mistake, network disconnection), you can either use tools such as tmux or screen, or reserve and connect in 2 steps using the job id associated to your reservation.
+To avoid unanticipated termination of your jobs in case of errors (terminal closed by mistake, network disconnection), you can either use tools such as tmux or screen, or reserve and connect in 2 steps using the job id associated to your reservation.
 First, reserve a node, and ask it to sleep for a long time:

 The walltime is the expected duration you envision to complete your work.
 Its format is

-By default, you can only connect to nodes in your reservation, and only using the
+By default, you can only connect to nodes that are part of your reservation, and only using the

 oarsh connector to go from one node to the other.
 The connector supports the same options as the classical